HMS Antrim (D18)

 HMS Antrim was a County-class destroyer of the British Royal Navy launched on 19 October 1967.
-In the Falklands War, she was the flagship for the recovery of South Georgia, participating in the first ever anti-submarine operation successfully conducted exclusively by helicopters.
+In the Falklands War, she was the flagship for the recovery of South Georgia, participating in the first ever anti-submarine operation conducted exclusively by helicopters.

 In 1984, she was commissioned into the Chilean Navy, and renamed Almirante Cochrane.

 Background

 Antrim first commissioned in 1970 and served her first commission in home and Mediterranean waters.
 In the mid-1970s, the Royal Navy removed 'B' turret and replaced it with four Exocet missile launchers to give her a greater anti-ship capability.

 After installation of the Exocet missiles it was found that the missile could be activated by small arms fire, so armoured plates were fitted to the outer sides of the missiles containers.

 Operational history

+Following trials, she initially operated in British home waters and the Mediterranean, fulfilling standard peacetime duties, including NATO exercises and fleet deployments.
 In 1976 her commission included a visit to Stockholm, where she represented the Royal Navy at the wedding of the King of Sweden.
+By the end of the 1970s, Antrim had settled into a, peacetime role, carrying out patrols, NATO drills and presence missions in home waters.